Skip To Content

 Dr. Ben Ifraimov caring for a patient

 A beautiful smile starts with healthy gums, but sometimes great brushing and flossing just aren’t enough.
 If your gums are uneven, overgrown, or hiding too much of your teeth, a gingivectomy or gingivoplasty may be necessary to correct the issue.
+Ready to find out which option is right for your smile?
+Keep reading to learn the key differences, or call us today to schedule an appointment with our periodontist in New York to have an expert help you decide!

 Though similar these two procedures vary a lot from the purpose to execution and even outcome.